tfich/slack-giveaway/README.md

 npm start
 ```

-User `npm test` to test locally.
+Use `npm test` to test locally.
 The program will auto-generate a ngrok publically accessible url
 if you wish to use it while testing.

 ## Set Up